neur1n/x.h/README.md

 </table>

 #### Parameters
-- file: Available in `NLogXS` version, specifying the file to save the loggings.
+- file: If not `nullptr` or empty, loggings will be saved to the specified file.
 - format: Same as that in [printf](https://www.cplusplus.com/reference/cstdio/printf/).
 - ... (optional): Same as that in [printf](https://www.cplusplus.com/reference/cstdio/printf/).